Przewalski's horse: Conservation efforts

 In 1977, the Foundation for the Preservation and Protection of the Przewalski Horse was founded in Rotterdam, the Netherlands, by Jan and Inge Bouman.
-The foundation started a program of exchange between captive populations in zoos throughout the world to reduce inbreeding, and later began a breeding program of its own.
+The foundation started a program of exchange between captive populations in zoos worldwide to reduce inbreeding and later began its own breeding program.
 As a result of such efforts, the extant herd has retained a far greater genetic diversity than its genetic bottleneck made likely.
 By 1979, when this concerted program of population management to maximize genetic diversity was begun, there were almost four hundred horses in sixteen facilities, a number that had grown by the early 1990s to over 1,500.

 While dozens of zoos worldwide have Przewalski's horses in small numbers, specialized reserves are also dedicated primarily to the species.
 The world's largest captive-breeding program for Przewalski's horses is at the Askania Nova preserve in Ukraine.
-From 1998, thirty one horses were also released in the unenclosed Chernobyl Exclusion Zone in Ukraine and Belarus, evacuated after the Chernobyl accident, which now serves as a deserted de facto nature reserve.
-Though poaching took a toll on numbers, as of 2019 the estimated population in the Chernobyl zone was over 100 individuals.
+From 1998, thirty-one horses were also released in the unenclosed Chernobyl Exclusion Zone in Ukraine and Belarus.
+People evacuated the zone after the Chernobyl accident, so now it serves as a deserted de facto nature reserve.
+Though poaching has taken a toll on numbers, as of 2019 the estimated population in the Chernobyl zone was over 100 individuals.

 Le Villaret, located in the Cevennes National Park in southern France and run by the Association Takh, is a breeding site for Przewalski's horses that was created to allow the free expression of natural Przewalski's horse behaviors.
 In 1993, eleven zoo-born horses were brought to Le Villaret.
-Horses born there are adapted to life in the wild, being free to choose their own mates and required to forage on their own.
+Horses born there are adapted to life in the wild, free to choose their mates, and required to forage independently.
 This was intended to produce individuals capable of being reintroduced into Mongolia.
 In 2012, 39 individuals were at Le Villaret.
 An intensely researched population of free-ranging animals was also introduced to the Hortobágy National Park puszta in Hungary; data on social structure, behavior, and diseases gathered from these animals are used to improve the Mongolian conservation effort.
 An additional breeding population of Przewalski's horses roams the former Döberitzer Heide military proving ground, now a nature reserve in Dallgow-Döberitz, Germany.
 Established in 2008, this population comprised 24 horses in 2019.
+Another population is being established in the Iberian System in Spain, the first free-roaming Przewalski's horses in Western Europe.

+In 2024, a Colorado rancher discovered what appears to be a Przewalski's horse at a Kansas livestock auction, mistakenly identified as a mule.
+Another similar horse was found at a Utah sanctuary.
+Genetic tests suggest both are Przewalski's horses, raising concerns about how they ended up in U.S. auctions.
+One horse, Fiona, was euthanized following apparent organ failure, while the other's fate is unreported.

 Reintroduction

-Reintroductions organized by Western European countries started in the 1990s.
-These were later stopped, mostly for financial reasons.
-In 2011, Prague Zoo started a new project, Return of the Wild Horses.
-With the support of public and many strategic partners, these yearly transports of captive-bred horses into the Great Gobi B Strictly Protected Area continue today.
-Since 2004, there is also a program to reintroduce Przewalski's horses that were bred in France into Mongolia.